EgorSlayer/elastodynamics/README.md

 # elastodynamics

-GPU powered integrator of elastodynamics for cubic symmetry.
+GPU powered python lib for 3D simulation of elastodynamics in crystals with cubic symmetry.